Virtual prenatal classes popular with new parents in age of COVID-19

 And when it came time to breastfeed, Jennifer was able to lean on the knowledge she learned during the health system’s breastfeeding class to better understand latching and how much Dawson would need to eat.

-The breastfeeding support provided to mothers at Tidelands Waccamaw and Tidelands Georgetown Memorial Hospital is one of the reasons why both hospitals have been designated as Baby-Friendly, a global initiative that recognizes hospitals and birthing centers that offer optimal care for breastfeeding mothers and their babies.
+The breastfeeding support provided to mothers at Tidelands Waccamaw is one of the reasons why the hospital has been designated as Baby-Friendly, a global initiative that recognizes hospitals and birthing centers that offer optimal care for breastfeeding mothers and their babies.

 “It (breastfeeding) doesn’t come naturally even though it’s a natural process,” Jennifer says.
 “Having all that knowledge makes those feedings go a little bit easier.”